philsinatra/IDM232/instructor_materials/IDM232-05-mysql.md

 ---

-## MySQL
+## MySQL != Spreadsheets

 - Databases are not spreadsheets
-  - Can define and travers relationships between tables
+  - Can define and traverse relationships between tables
   - Issue commands to interact with database
 - Spreadsheets are optimized for working with numbers
 - Databases are optimized for working with data